 These measures aim to prevent the sharing of information within firms, thereby averting the type of situation whereby firms use what they know about prospective tenants to get the best possible arrangements for landlords.
 But the research suggests that these walls are prone to be breached.

 We at DeVono, are proud of our ability to provide the strategic and tactical support that our position as a ‘tenant-only’ advisory practice affords us – delivering genuinely independent and conflict-free advice.
 Every client of DeVono can expect to receive this from us.
-We are the UK’s leading occupier-only commercial property advisory firm and specialise in providing real estate solutions to support clients’ business objectives.
+We are the UK’s leading occupier-only commercial property advisory firm and specialise in providing real estate solutions to support a client’s business objectives.
 We are committed to what we do and are experts at helping you to understand the relationship between the market, support mechanisms on offer, and how property decisions will impact your business.

 We are here to help you and advise you on your commercial property need.
 Contact us at info@devono.com or +44 (0) 20 7096 9911.